 Her output from her twenties and thirties would eventually be compiled in Dance of the Happy Shades, which would win Munro the first of her three Governor-General Awards, Canada's highest literary honour.
 The book includes "The Office," based on an incident from her early married life, and three of her most-reprinted tales, "Day of the Butterfly," "An Ounce of Cure," and "Boys and Girls."
 Many a Canadian student has dismissed her because of this last story, which Munro has criticized for its didacticism.
 However, as it has an obvious theme and a short film adaptation, it has become the Munro story which high school English teachers most often foist upon their charges.
 It's not her best work and, more importantly, it's atypical.

 In addition to her three Governer-General Awards, she has won the Giller Prize, the Lannan Literary Award, the W.H.
 Smith Award, the Marian Engel Prize, the National Book Critics Circle Award, the Canada Council Prize, and the International Booker Prize.
+In 2013, she won the Nobel Prize in Literature, the first Canadian and the thirteenth woman to do so.
 Her fiction has appeared in a number of magazines, including The New Yorker, The Atlantic Monthly, and The Paris Review.

 Most of her works are short-story collections, though Lives of Girls and Women and Who Do You Think You Are? (also titled The Beggar Maid) hover between collection and novel.
 The separate, self-contained stories in both books function as chapters of a larger storyline.
 Novelist John Gardner said he could not decide how to classify the latter work, concluding only that "whatever it is, it's wonderful" (Art and Culture).
 The View From Castle Rock, an autobiographical work which tells the story of her ancestors and her own life, also resembles a complete novel.